AnnaVargova/AutomationShield_wiki/HeatShield.md

 ![Heat_Functions](https://user-images.githubusercontent.com/18485913/55668007-c4e72500-5863-11e9-99f6-b117947494d9.png)

-## <a name="io"/>C/C++ API

-The following sections describe the methods used to access the input and output of the HeatShield.
+The following subsections describe the methods used to access the input and output of the HeatShield.
 Note that before you begin an experiment you must initialize the hardware by calling

 `HeatShield.begin();`